SacrificialDove/SacrificialDove/README.md

 [Basic DNI Criteria](https://dni-criteria.carrd.co/) +
 I block freely for my own comfort, regardless of specifics
-- Past friends or their friends attempting to reach out to me on their behalf
+- Past friends or their friends attempting to reach out on their behalf
 - If you are unable or unwilling to communicate clearly
 - Malleus Yumeshippers, selfshippers, or ships—I’m not fond of doubles; they make me uncomfortable.
 Either don’t interact, or interact with care
 - Befriending me, then expecting a romantic relationship; I have no interest in such